LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

-called from the container object (or category), but they are *invisible* to the reflection built-in methods (:ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e. sending a message corresponding to a local predicate results in a ``predicate_declaration`` existence error instead of a scope error).
+called from the container object (or category), but they are *invisible* to the reflection built-in methods (:ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e., sending a message corresponding to a local predicate results in a ``predicate_declaration`` existence error instead of a scope error).